goong-io/goong-map-react/docs/advanced/viewport-transition.md

 # Viewport Transition

-`react-map-gl` does not expose the transition API from `mapbox-gl-js` since it is designed to be a stateless component, and needs to synchronize with separate overlay systems such as deck.gl.
+`@goongmaps/goong-map-react` does not expose the transition API from `goong-js` since it is designed to be a stateless component, and needs to synchronize with separate overlay systems such as deck.gl.

 Instead, transitions can be defined using [InteractiveMap](/docs/api-reference/interactive-map.md)'s transition props.